 - Biocept (less sensitive than Guardant 360 but does also test for CTCs,-FDA approved, covered by the insurance

-- IvyGene is a good alternative to the above depending on cancer type
+- IvyGene is a good alternative to the above depending on the cancer type

-- FoundationOne (also FDA approved) tests 324 genes from biopsy and 70 from blood if the test form biopsy is not possible.
+- FoundationOne (also FDA approved) tests 324 genes from biopsy and 70 from blood if the test from the biopsy is not possible.
 They are owned by Roche but I am unsure if Roche is trying to influence any sort of treatment based on the results.

 6. Explore integrative treatments plans